mrkkrp/markkarpov.com/post/digital-photography-workflow.md

 The problem with RAW though, is that it's a term which does not map to a single file format.
 In fact, almost every camera has its own RAW format.
-For example, my Canon EOS R writes files with `CR3` extension which is different from `CR2` older Canon cameras produced and also different from the formats other camera manufactures use.
+For example, my Canon EOS R writes files with `CR3` extension which is different from `CR2` older Canon cameras produced and is also different from the formats other camera manufactures use.

-It's not a big deal for users of proprietary software like [Abobe Lightroom][lightroom] on Windows or Mac because Canon promptly gives those players SDKs which allows them to work with new formats.
+It's not a big deal for users of proprietary software like [Abobe Lightroom][lightroom] on Windows or Mac because Canon promptly gives those players SDKs which allows them to work with the new formats.
 The situation is different for Linux users.
 We have to reverse-engineer the format.
 It takes time.
 In fact, it's been 1 year since release of Canon EOS R and it's still not supported by popular RAW developer applications such as [Darktable][darktable].

 Happily, there is a solution.
 Adobe created a unified RAW format with open